fpgadeveloper/sfp28-fmc-xxv/README.md

 # 10G/25G Ethernet Reference Designs for the Opsero Quad SFP28 FMC

-## UNDER DEVELOPMENT

-This project is currently under active development and may undergo significant changes.

 ## Description

 This project demonstrates the use of the Opsero [Quad SFP28 FMC] with 10G/25G Ethernet SFP+/SFP28 modules